Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 Our guide on the Hidden Caps in DIablo Immortal informs you about each and every pay-to-win mechanic in the game.

-What Are Hidden Caps
+Understanding Hidden Caps

-The Problem With Server Paragon & Connected Mechanics
+Issues with Server Paragon & Connected Mechanics

 Reduced Xp of Higher levels